RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 aliases: /modules/redisearch/search-json-quickstart/
 ---

-This quick start shows you how to index documents stored as JSON and run search queries against the index.
+This quick start shows you how to index JSON documents and run search queries against the index.

 ## Prerequisites